 Meredith Garofalo wrote this article in her own words with the sole purpose of inspiring young leaders to see life’s challenges and setbacks as obstacles to overcome rather than events that prevent us from living our best lives.
 Meredith has more than 13 years in the broadcasting business and has worked at television networks all across the US – from Chicago to Ohio, South Dakota, California, and Florida.
 Several journalism awards have recognized the excellent work and talent she’s shown throughout her career.

 When people ask me to share my story, to talk about my success, I always have to stop for a second and pause.

 I think back to the little girl who decided what she wanted to do with her life at age three, the teenager who struggled in high school, and the young adult fresh out of college who never thought she would be able to make it in her career field.

-And then, I smile, because I know that despite all my struggles, I was able to overcome adversity, and hope that my story will motivate anyone out there who can relate to it.
+And then, I smile because I know that I was able to overcome adversity despite all my struggles, and hope that my story will motivate anyone out there who can relate to it.

 The Beginning of the Storm

 When I was three, my mom shared her story with me of surviving the 1974 Super Outbreak—the second-largest tornado outbreak on record.
-To this day, I’ve had a feeling that her story was a sign from God that I should dedicate my life to studying storms and weather, so that I could help keep others safe.
+To this day, I’ve felt that her story was a sign from God that I should dedicate my life to studying storms and weather to help keep others safe.